Azure-Samples/java-aks-keyvault-tls/workflow.md

     uses: azure-samples/java-aks-keyvault-tls/.github/workflows/deployapp.yml@gb-workflow
     with:
       RG: yourResourceGroup
-      AKSNAME: aks-Byo
+      AKSNAME: yourAksClusterName
-      DNSDOMAIN: azdemo.co.uk
+      DNSDOMAIN: yourazuremanageddnsdomain.something.something
-      DNSRG: domainssl
+      DNSRG: yourazuredomain
       DNSRECORDNAME: openjdk-demo
-      AKVNAME: kv-Byo
+      AKVNAME: yourAzureKeyVaultName
-      AGNAME: agw-Byo
+      AGNAME: yourAppGatewayName
       APPNAME: openjdk-demo
       FRONTENDCERTTYPE: certmanager-staging
-      CERTMANAGEREMAIL: gdogg@microsoft.com
+      CERTMANAGEREMAIL: yourworkingemail@address.something
     secrets:
       AZURE_CREDENTIALS: ${{ secrets.AZURE_CREDENTIALS }}
 ```

-You need to provide the Azure Credentials in order for the appropriate Azure resources to be configured.
-However the way GitHub deals with secrets is handled securely, secrets and parameters are not sent to this repo, simply the reusable workflow file is downloaded to your GitHub runner.
+You need to provide Azure Credentials in order for the appropriate Azure resources to be configured.
+The format of these secrets is as explained [here](https://github.com/Azure/login#configure-a-service-principal-with-a-secret).
+Although it may appear you are passing secrets, the way GitHub deals with secrets is handled securely.
+Secrets and parameters are not sent to this repo, simply the reusable workflow file is downloaded to your GitHub runner where the activity takes place.